 In a more complex and uncertain world, where we still know what we want but are unsure how to get it (Zone 2), we can use “Close Search” and “Open Search”: we can look for examples of how other people have achieved similar outcomes (either tightly-defined or loosely-defined) and then copy what they did.

-And finally, in a world that has become volatile, uncertain, complex, and ambiguous (or ‘VUCA’ in the jargon, which is Zone 4), Cook suggests that the appropriate strategies for success include improvisation (which works well for musicians), intuition (which is often good at spotting emerging patterns), and (perhaps half-jokingly) prayer.
+Finally, in a world that has become volatile, uncertain, complex, and ambiguous (or ‘VUCA’ in the jargon, which is Zone 4), Cook suggests that the appropriate strategies for success include improvisation (which works well for musicians), intuition (which is often good at spotting emerging patterns), and (perhaps half-jokingly) prayer.
 This VUCA world is where many of us live now.

 While Inner Leadership agrees that intuition and improvisation are both important (and provides tools for improving both of them) it also suggests that we can do better.